vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/advanced-components/vtex-store-form.md

 }
 ```

-:information_source: If the <code>form</code> block does not have any children configured, <strong>a default form will be rendered</strong> automatically based on the JSON schema in Master Data.
-This reading and interpretation of  JSON schemas is due to the <a href="[https://github.com/vtex/react-hook-form-jsonschema)](https://github.com/vtex/react-hook-form-jsonschema))">Reacht Hook Form JSON Schema</a> library (which is supporting the Store Form blocks logic behind the scenes).
+> ℹ️ If the `form` block does not have any children configured, **a default form will be rendered** automatically based on the JSON schema in Master Data.
+This reading and interpretation of  JSON schemas is due to the [Reacht Hook Form JSON Schema](https://github.com/vtex/react-hook-form-jsonschema) library (which is supporting the Store Form blocks logic behind the scenes).

 | Prop name | Type | Description                                                                                                                                         | Default Value |
 | --------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------- |